nrdxp/nrd.sh/src/content/blog/in-defense-of-the-disagreeable.md

 This blog typically focuses on technical matters - software architecture, deployment strategies, and the occasional deep dive into systems design.
 While I've shared personal musings before, I've never ventured quite this deep into the waters of self-reflection and social commentary.

 What follows is perhaps the most personal piece I've written to date.
 It emerged, almost unbidden, from a long-standing tension between my nature and the prevailing winds of our time.
-While it may seem far removed from my usual technical discussions, I've come to realize that the philosophy underlying software freedom - particularly in the open-source world - is inextricably linked to the broader questions of personal freedom and the vital role of disagreeable personalities in defending it.
+While it may seem far removed from my usual technical discussions, I've come to realize that the philosophy underlying software freedom - particularly in the open-source world - is inextricably linked to the broader questions of personal freedom and the vital role of disagreeable personalities (my unhappy burden) in defending it.

 Consider this both a warning and an invitation: we're about to venture far from the comfortable waters of technical discourse, into the depths of personality, purpose, and the preservation of freedom itself.